One-Way Trips Between Kendall Square and Allston/Brighton

 There's no current on this section of river, so the day's wind direction is more important for determining which direction will be easier.
 If the wind is from the north, northwest, west, or southwest, a Boston-to-Kendall trip will likely be better.
 When the wind is from the northeast, east, southeast, or south, a Kendall-to-Boston trip is recommended.

 Conditions in the lower river near our Kendall Square location do get rough when the wind is blowing more than 10 knots (about 11 mph), and especially rough above 15 knots (about 17 mph).
-Check out the latest wind forecast, or see current wind at right.
+Check out the latest wind forecast.

 One other consideration is that parking at our Boston location is free, whereas the Kendall Square parking garage charges a fee.